 How do I know if I live in a High-Risk Fire Area?
 If you live within Central County Fire Department jurisdiction, the high-risk areas are primarily within the Town of Hillsborough.
 For a map of those areas, click here.
-For privacy reasons we do not post specific addresses.
+For privacy reasons, we do not post specific addresses.
 If you want to know if you live in this area, please call our offices and ask for our Fire Prevention Division, 650-558-7600.
-For properties included in the Wildland Urban Interface (WUI) program, click here to view the Town-Council adopted WUI ordinance.
+To view the Town-Council adopted WUI ordinance, click here.

-Applying fire safe concepts into your landscape is one of the most critical ways to help your home survive a wildfire.
+Applying fire-safe concepts to your landscape is one of the most critical ways to help your home survive a wildfire.
 As conditions turn dry and windy, vegetation such as dry grasses, trees, and other vegetation surrounding your home can be a dangerous fuel source.
 Maintaining an area, which we call defensible space (an area of reduced fuel) between your home and potential fuel sources such as vegetation minimizes the risk of home ignition.

 What is Defensible Space?

 Defensible space is essential to improve your home’s chance of surviving a wildfire.
 It’s the buffer you create between a building on your property and the grass, trees, shrubs, or any wildland area that surround it.

 Defensible space is intended to slow or stop the spread of wildfire and protect your home from catching fire – either from direct flame contact or radiant heat.
 Understanding how fire spreads is the central concept behind defensible space.
 Often understood as a “fuel ladder” fire will spread vertically and horizontally where there is fuel available.
 The spacing between grass, shrubs, and trees is crucial to reducing the spread of wildfires.
 The spacing needed is determined by the type and size of brush and trees, as well as the slope of the land.